 Have you ever thought about going on a couples counseling retreat with your partner?
-You've probably gone on vacations together before, and you may have had some great fun.
-You may have also had some vacations that weren't so great after your relationship started having some problems.
-And now, you're probably in counseling to work on your marriage, right?
+You've probably gone on vacations together, and you may have had great fun.
+You may have also had some vacations that weren't so great after your relationship started to exhibit some problems.
+And now, you may be in counseling to work on your marriage.
 But did you know that combining the two can be a great way to save your marriage and have a great time while you're doing it?

 Why A Couples Counseling Retreat?

-When you and your partner go to couples counseling, you're working on your relationship by talking to each other and your therapist.
-But then you leave the office, and you go back to your regular lives, and you may forget about what you've been talking about until the next session comes around.
+When you and your partner go to couple counseling, you're working on your relationship by talking to each other and your therapist.
+When you leave the office and go back to your regular lives, you may forget what you discussed until the next session comes around.
 You find yourself in a pattern, and even though you're trying to work on things, it just doesn't seem to be working out.
 With a couples counseling retreat, you don't have to worry about that because you're always in the counseling.

-A retreat could be a few days or it could be a week or longer.
-It's all about you and what you want to commit to because these retreats are happening all over.
+A retreat could be just a few days, or it could be a week or longer.
+It's all about you and how much time you have to commit.
+In addition, these retreats are happening all over.
 When you go to one, you're going to be fully immersed in a whole lot of fun and none of the stress that you normally have when you're going about your normal daily life.
 Instead of leaving a counseling session and having to deal with problems with the kids or figuring out a dinner plan, you can walk out of the session and sit down and talk to each other.
 You can relax together and not worry about anything.

 What It Means

-Because you're going to have uninterrupted time to work on what your therapist is going through with you, the lessons you learn will be better instilled in your mind.
-You'll also find that you and your partner are communicating more because you're away from all the stress, which can do wonders for your relationship entirely on its own.
-With these retreats, you're going to be setting yourself up for a much better relationship and a whole lot of fun too, which is definitely what your marriage should be about.
+Because you're going to have uninterrupted time to work on what your therapist is covering with you, the lessons you learn will be better instilled in your mind.
+You'll also find that you and your partner are communicating more because you're away from all the stress, which can do wonders for your relationship on its own.
+With attendance to these retreats, you're going to be setting yourself up for a much better relationship and a whole lot of fun, too, which is definitely what you may need in your marriage.

 A marriage retreat is an intensive counseling opportunity for couples.
 They are generally scheduled to last for three days.
-It goes without saying that the couple must feel comfortable with their counselor.
+The couple must feel comfortable with their counselor.
 Some retreats concentrate on counseling sessions with a counselor in individualized couples therapy, and some retreats also include group sessions.
-Couples may have the opportunity to take part in exercises and activities designed to strengthen the bonds between them.
+Couples may have the opportunity to participate in exercises and activities designed to strengthen the bond between them.

 Not every couple has to be on the brink of divorce before they consider attending a couples retreat.
 There is much to be learned if you are beginning a relationship together or have been a couple for a long time.
-It is not required that you be experiencing severe problems in your relationship, either.
-A retreat is a perfect time for re-establishing goals and to renew your commitment to each other.
+It is not a requirement for you to be experiencing severe problems in your relationship, either.
+A retreat is a perfect time for re-establishing goals and renewing your commitment to each other.
 You can give all your attention to one another without having children, jobs, housework, and financial worries get in the way.

 However, some couples wait too long to seek help to repair their marriage.
 Many couples live in a strained marriage for years before one of them broaches the subject of marriage counseling.
-The longer the wait, the deeper the resentments and the more difficult effective communication without accusations will be.
+The longer the wait, the deeper the resentments, and the more difficult it is to reach effective communication without accusations.

-The other essential thing is that both parties have to recognize their problems and be able to define what those problems are.
+The other essential item is that both parties have to recognize their problems and define them.
 Does one partner bottle their frustrations and refuse to talk about differences of opinion?
 Is one of the partners unwilling to forgive?
 Has intimacy died?
 Has mutual respect disappeared?
-Each person has to admit to their part in contributing to the negativity within the marriage or the absence of romance in the failing marriage.
+Each person has to admit to their contribution of negativity or lack of romance within the marriage.
 It does no good to blame one another without accepting the part each played in causing the fracture of the marriage and the unhappiness they feel.
-Then they have to be willing to seek help - not just one partner, but both.
+They then have to be willing to seek help - not just one partner, but both.
 Each person in the marriage has to want to reconcile and live peaceably together.
-They have to want to reconnect.
+They want to reconnect.

 How to Deal with Differences